Plot event symbols and labels for a moment in time

 - Set z-axis scaling; same syntax as -Jx.

 - Specify the length (i.e., duration) of the event.
 Append a length if all events have the same length, append t if end-times instead of lengths are given in the file after the time column, or leave blank if lengths can be read from the input file after the time column.
+If -L is not given we assume events have an infinite duration.

 - -U[label][+c][+jjust][+odx/dy] (more …)